 Again, there are so many considerations.
 However, you want this new job.
 Don’t just say “no” to a great opportunity out of your general fear that your non-compete prevents you from taking the job.
-Talk to a board-certified employment attorney first so that you can understand how the situations actually play out in practice and what options are available.
-There are lots of creative ways to handle it that may allow you to take advantage of that next, great opportunity, despite having signed the non-compete.
+Talk to a board-certified employment attorney first so that you can understand how these types of situations actually play out in practice and what options are available.
+There are lots of creative ways to handle it that may allow you to take advantage of that next, great opportunity, despite having signed the non-compete agreement.

 QUESTION: I received a letter from my former employer warning me about the non-compete that I signed when I worked with them.
 Should I be concerned?

 Maybe, maybe not.
 You should promptly talk to a lawyer, who can help you figure out whether you should be concerned.

 Some employers have their lawyers send out such letters to employees that leave the company as a matter of course.

 Some employers will threaten former employees who appear to be violating a non-compete, but then take no further action.